dariaomelkina/MacOS_drivers_instruction/README.md

 #include <HIDDriverKit/HIDDriverKit.h>
 ```

-When the system will instantiate your driver's service class, it its init method.
+When the system will instantiate your driver's service class, it will call its init method.
 Let's add code of this method:
 ```c++
 struct DriverExample_IVars
 {